Spay / Neuter

 Managing Pet Overpopulation

-The intent of this plan is to support and promote targeted sterilization in order to reduce the number of animals that must be sheltered; control and manage the costs of animal services; and reduce the use of euthanasia as a means of population control.
-View updates about the overpopulation efforts from these Community Spay Neuter Program reports.
+Orange County Animal Services and other members of the community work together to manage pet overpopulation in Orange County.
+The goal is to reduce the number of animals that enter the shelter; control and manage the costs of animal services; and drastically reduce the use of euthanasia as a means of population control.
+View statistics about spay and neuter in Orange County North Carolina.

 Managing Free-Roaming Cats in Orange County